Cushychicken/easytel/README.md

 result = ez.talk([ 'date', 'ls -al'])   # takes list of strings as input
                                         # returns tuple of (command, command_output)

+for r in result:
+    print r[0] # This was the command run print r[1] # This was the output of the command.

 ```

 ### In Shell